 In addition to her legal practice, Barbara is a teacher who taught Legal Writing, Research & Advocacy at Emory University School of Law from 1998-2004.
 She also taught and administered a bar review course offered through Georgia State University School of Law from 1994-2006.
 Finally, Barbara is a private tutor and offers a bar review course for students taking the Georgia Bar Exam.
 (See GA Bar Preparation page)

-Barbara enjoys spending her free time with her wife and their unruly rescue dog, Izzy.
+Barbara enjoys spending her free time with her wife.
 Her passions include bicycling, quilting, knitting and pickleball.
-She volunteers with the Georgia 2-Day Walk for Breast Cancer on its sweep van crew.
+She volunteers with the Georgia 2-Day Walk for Breast Cancer on its volunteer crew.

 Please contact us with any questions or to set up an appointment.